JuliaKanik/Employees-Management/README.md

 ## Features
 - View a list of schools.
-- View members associated with a specific school.
+- View members associated with a specific school (to be added).
-- Create, update, and delete members.
+- Create and delete members.
-- Assign members to schools.

 ## Getting Started
 To get started with the TechDB project, follow these steps: